CamLunn/Breast-Cancer-Detection/README.md

 ## Reproduce results
 To reproduce our results, you'll need to first download the data from https://www.kaggle.com/datasets/awsaf49/cbis-ddsm-breast-cancer-image-dataset and unzip it in the Dataset directory

+Then run the training notebooks located in the code folder.